-Chef Jim Bostacos of Molyvos restaurant in Manhattan showed us his simple, straightforward technique for fluffy, fresh pita, perfect for eating with your favorite dip or hummus.
-For step-by-step photos and instructions, see the gallery »
+Chef Jim Botsacos of Molyvos restaurant in Manhattan showed us his simple, straightforward technique for fluffy, fresh pita, perfect for eating with your favorite dip or hummus.
+See the step-by-step photo gallery »